missionpinball/mpf-docs/sound/technical.rst

 on an audio mixer.
 There are multiple types of audio tracks, each with its own specialized feature set.
 The output of each track is mixed together and fed to the SDL_Mixer track via the custom music player function.
-The audio mixing engine uses 16-bit integer calculations and brickwall limiting to ensure there are no numeric overflows.
+The audio mixing engine uses 16-bit integer calculations and brickwall limiting to ensure there are no numeric overflows (and their resulting distortion).
 All of the sound generation and mixing functions are C functions (written in Cython) that run in the SDL2 audio thread.

 It is important to understand the threading models of both SDL2 and Python to avoid common threading problems.
 Python supports multiple threads, however it uses a mechanism called the